Absence policy and school leave

 Although we understand this is not always possible, we would appreciate it if any medical appointments (family doctor, specialist, orthodontist) are as much as possible made outside school hours to keep absences from school to a minimum.
 These absences need to be reported by the school.

 If your child is sick, please report this to the school before 9:00 in the morning.
 This can be done via telephone or email.
 This also applies to preschoolers who do not yet have to attend school.
 You may be asked to provide a doctor’s certificate as proof.
 If your child becomes sick during the school day you will be contacted.
 You can then come to pick up your child.
 If your child hurts him/herself or becomes injured, first aid will be administered.
-The school has several members of staff with a First Aid Diploma.
+The school has several members of staff with a First Aid Diploma as well as a first aid responder (school nurse).

 Regulations for suspension and/or expulsion